Jmchek/todo-list/README.md

 1. let's try local storage extension DONE
 2. think of how to organize/use the modules we have created
 3. need to get the modules working before placing them in a UI
+4. we will create the todos creator first then go from there